Richie Palacios Preview, Player Props: Cardinals vs. Padres

-The St. Louis Cardinals and Richie Palacios, who went 0-for-2 last time in action, take on Seth Lugo and the San Diego Padres at Busch Stadium, Tuesday at 7:45 PM ET.
+On Wednesday, Richie Palacios (coming off going 0-for-4) and the St. Louis Cardinals face the San Diego Padres, whose starting pitcher will be Rich Hill.
+First pitch is at 2:15 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Phillies.
+In his last game he had a hitless performance (0-for-4) against the Padres.

 Richie Palacios Game Info & Props vs. the Padres